Be Prepared for the Inconvenience of Rain and Overnight RV Stops.

 As an RV owner, you must be prepared for a number of different situations that will arise; which require you to recognize what is happening and then take the appropriate actions to avoid potential problems.

 Read on, because some things that occur which only you will experience are entertaining after the fact, but some can be quite dangerous.

 Driving a Motorhome safely on an Interstate Highway

 We had been driving South for about six hours, the last two were on I-95 South.

 We were heading for a campground called The Oaks at Point South where we had reservations for the night.
 This is a convenient campground for me because it is halfway between my home in Ruskin Florida and where most of my family lives, in Lynchburg Virginia.

 It is also convenient because it is an Encore/Thousand Trails campground and I am a member, so I get to stay there free.

-i just don’t drive much longer than four to five hours a day in my motorhome, even under good traffic and weather conditions; but decent campgrounds are sparse along this stretch of I-75.
+Normally, at my age, i don’t drive much longer than four to five hours a day in my motorhome, even under good traffic and weather conditions; but decent campgrounds are sparse along this stretch of I-75.

 Why do I plan for my RV trips to be so short?
-Honestly, in my opinion, it’s just too hard to maintain a high level of concentration and properly control a big RV on state and interstate highways, for such a long period of time.
+Honestly, in my opinion it’s just too hard to maintain a high level of concentration and properly control a big RV on state and interstate highways, for such a long period of time, anymore.

 So, it makes you wonder just how safe it is being around them.